sayedhfatimi/the-contemplative-path-posts/2025-08-11-three-vessels-for-a-working-life/post.md

 But the sea is not honest.
 It does not simply rise and fall; it conspires with its winds, its hidden currents, its unseen predators.
 It offers calm to lure you from the harbour, swells to test your grip on the tiller, and glittering horizons to draw you into deeper waters.

 The market is no different.
 It does not ask whether you deserve safe passage.
-It only asks whether you understand its games well enough to avoid becoming someone else’s liquidity.
+It only asks whether you understand its games well enough to avoid becoming someone else's liquidity.

 In the end, the three vessels are not just ways to hold your money.
 They are ways to hold your belief — in safety, in growth, in the future itself.
 And belief, like any cargo, can be stolen if you leave it unattended.